logo Calflora, a 501c3 non-profit

 Nick Jensen: TWO NEW SPECIES OF STREPTANTHUS: from the San Bernardino Mountains in San Bernardino County

-[https://rareplants.cnps.org] Range: Background and Taxonomy Streptanthus juneae N.Jensen is a perennial herb in Brassicaceae known only from the foothills of the San Bernardino Mountains, San Bernardino County. (contributed by Mary Ann Machi)
+[https://rareplants.cnps.org] Range: Background and Taxonomy Streptanthus juneae N.Jensen is a perennial herb in Brassicaceae known only from the foothills of the San Bernardino Mountains, San Bernardino County. (link added by Mary Ann Machi)

 Suggested Citation